RirikoAI/RirikoHuggingChat-Server/README.md

 {
   "prompt": "Hello!
 I'm Angel!",
   "user_id": "angel",
-}
+  "system_prompt": "Your name is Ririko, and you are now talking to Angel" }
 ```
 Use the same `user_id` in the json body so conversations persists.